-The video work Seil (Rope, 27’30“, 2016) grabs my attention from the back of the gallery as I enter.
+The video work Seil (Rope, 27’30“, 2016)1 grabs my attention from the back of the gallery as I enter.
 I am drawn towards the constructed notion of time that reveals itself from the sequenced and nonsequenced images, both creating a whole in combination and slowing down perceptions through framing and cinematic timing.
 Based on Ambrose Bierce’s short story, An Occurrence at Owl Creek, the work at first appears political, but these overtones fall away as one regards the sequence of images overlapping to create a single scene.

-I look around to understand what I am seeing in terms of its relational lines to the other works presented in the gallery, images of cities from many years of singular moments, capturing transitional times, whose significance might only be attributed from the distance of space and time.
+I look around to understand what I see in terms of its relational lines to the other works presented in the gallery, images of cities from many years of singular moments, capturing transitional times, whose significance might only be attributed from the distance of space and time.
 For example, a series of photographs on one wall are recognisable through the water, and light, which expose themselves as the Venetian landscape.
-These are simple, plain views, every day, not the expected tourist visions, but rather the places just outside the frame of expectations, which might otherwise not have been photographed except for the drive of an artist’s vision.
+These are simple, plain views every day, not the expected tourist visions, but rather the places just outside the frame of expectations, which might otherwise not have been photographed except for the drive of an artist’s vision.

 I look back again at the video, Seil (English name- Rope) and apply some cultural perspectives.
 Bierce’s story is set during the American Civil War, and as an American, I find this choice of subject reference intriguing.
-In it, Katja Pratschke and Gusztáv Hámos recreate the sequence of the Bierce narrative through a slow progression, framing moments to gain access to inner visions; time is slowed down in this way, as the sequence of still and moving images progress.
+In it, Katja Pratschke and Gusztáv Hámos recreate the sequence of the Bierce narrative through a slow progression, framing moments to gain access to inner visions.

+Time is slowed down in this way, as the sequence of still and moving images progress.
 In addition, French chronophotographer Étienne-Jules Marey’s influence is felt and referenced in its experimental nature.
 This work positions itself in contrast to the work of Eadweard Muybridge, whose ‘photo series’ represent singular rhythms of action, captured still images which create a moving image, rather than the changing perspectives in Hámos and Pratschke’s video works.

 Hámos and Pratschke explain this background; the story of Bierce tells the cognitive process of a slave owner while he was hanged in the North American Civil War; in short, ‘The Dead Man’s Dream.’
 Furthermore, we have been experimenting with narrations since 2000 as in “Transposed Bodies” (at the moment exhibited at the Múzeum Ludwig Budapest) that show not only the drama but also the biochemical processes in the protagonists of a tragedy.